acorn-io/acorn-oss-workshop/profiles.md

 - running the app overwriting the default args

 The following command will not use the default value of the *replicas* args but it will use the user supplied value instead.
-Make sure it create 5 *voteui* containers:
+Make sure it creates 5 *voteui* containers:

 ```
 acorn run -n vote --update . --replicas=5